antiboredom/infinite-video-fall-2023/README.md

 In either case, every week there will be an opportunity for a few students to share what they made with the rest of the class.

+## Readings

+Readings are listed on the day they are assigned, not due.
+All readings that aren't already linked will be shared over discord.
+We'll devote a portion of each class to discussing the readings, with students taking turns leading the conversations.

 ## Schedule

 ### Week 1: Orientation